 The UI is simple however could be polished in certain areas and a set of commonly used templates are currently lacking.
 The creators of ButterCMS are continually working on improvements, however, and they often respond to users who contact them with questions or suggestions.

 Best known for its intuitive UI, Kentico Cloud is ideal for headless beginners and experts alike.
-If you’re consistently producing new content for a lot of users, Kentico is great because you can transfer content from offline to your live site within minutes to deliver almost instantaneous updates.
-The staging feature is perhaps the most useful tool as it gives developers a large amount of autonomy.
+If you’re consistently producing new content for a lot of users, Kentico is great because you can produce all of your structure content in one place.
+Once your content is ready to publish you can either push it to your existing CMS or use their API to publish content directly on your website or app.

 Headless WordPress or Drupal